DMOoF25-TEAM11/ArlaNatureConnect/docs/UseCase002B-AssignNatureCheckCase/UC002B-UCCasual.md

 2. The system loads available farms (with status "Tilføjet" / "Ikke tilføjet" and priority badges) and consultants, and displays them.
 3. The employee selects an existing farm (or creates one via inline farm creation if missing).
 4. The system presents the selected farm's summary information.
-5. If the farm has an active case, the system auto-populates the form with existing assignment data (consultant, priority, notes).
+5. If the farm has an active case, the system auto-populates the form with existing assignment data (consultant, priority, notes) and displays button text "Opdater natur Check opgave" (Update Nature Check task).
-6. The employee chooses to **Create Nature Check Case**.
+6. If the farm has no active case, the system displays button text "Lav natur Check opgave" (Create Nature Check task).
-7. The system shows a form where the employee selects a consultant, priority level (Lav, Normal, Høj, Haster), and optional notes.
+7. The employee selects a consultant, priority level (Lav, Normal, Høj, Haster), and optional notes.
-8. The employee confirms the assignment.
+8. The employee confirms the assignment by clicking the button.
 9. The system validates the farm, consultant role, priority format, and any business rules.
-10. A new Nature Check Case is created with status **Assigned**, priority (stored in English), and linked to the chosen consultant and farm.
+10. **If farm has no active case:** A new Nature Check Case is created with status **Assigned**, priority (stored in English), and linked to the chosen consultant and farm.
+The system shows success message "Natur Check opgave er oprettet for [FarmName]."
+10a. **If farm has an active case:** The existing active Nature Check Case is updated with the new consultant, priority (stored in English), and notes.
+The case assignment time is updated.
+The system shows success message "Natur Check opgave er opdateret for [FarmName]."
 11. The system creates a database notification for the consultant (consultant sees notification badge in UI).
-12. The system shows the employee a success confirmation and updates the farm list to show "Tilføjet" status.
+12. The system updates the farm list to show "Tilføjet" status.
 13. The consultant can continue in **UC03 – Create Nature Check** to plan the visit.

 ---